sunxiayi/sunxiayi.github.io/about/index.md

 type: about
 ---

 I work in the tech industry.
-This blog is used primarily for myself to sort out thoughts, and serves as a learning journal.
+This blog is used primarily for myself to sort out thoughts, and serves as a learning journal, the main audience for those articles is myself.
 Massively interested in learning more about C++ and database at the moment.

 To put that aside, music and photography are life time passion.
 They record and create truth and beauty, which constitues an important part of my living philosophy.
+Please take a grain of salt while reading about them as I'm not a professional in those fields, just a self-educating amateur.

 Born and raised in China, have studied and worked in US since 2015.
 So this blog is bilingual.